-You parish can be categorised as in the most or least deprived 10% or 50% of all parishes within the diocese and of all parishes nationally
+You parish can be categorised as in the most or least deprived 10% or 50% of all parishes within the diocese and of all parishes nationally opulation aged 60+ who are in receipt of 9% 50% least deprived 50% least deprived 50% least deprived -- -- -- --

-Deprivation Indicator Score Diocesan Position National Position Life Expectancy at birth (boys) 6 (1999-2003) 79 50% least deprived 50% least deprived Life expectancy at birth (girls) 6 (1999-2003) 83 50% least deprived 50% least deprived
+Deprivation Indicator Score Diocesan Position National Position Life Expectancy at birth (boys) 6 (1999-2003) 82 10% least deprived 10% least deprived Life expectancy at birth (girls) 6 (1999-2003) -

 Life expectancy at birth can give an idea of overall quality of life.
 Life expectancy is an average.
 Women tend to have greater life expectancy.
-Life expectancy can be affected by family history, marital status, economic status, physique, exercise, diet, drug use including smoking and alcohol consumption, disposition, education, environment, sleep, climate, and health care.
+Life expectany can be affected by family history, marital status, economic status, physique, exercise, diet, drug use including smoking and alcohol consumption, disposition, education, environment, sleep, climate, and health care.